NicholasJamesWilliams/powerbi_portfolio/index.md

 ---

 Explore my Power BI portfolio, where I bring data to life through interactive, user-friendly dashboards.
-This website showcases captivating data visualizations and in-depth analyses designed to inform and inspire.
+This website showcases captivating data visualisations and in-depth analyses designed to inform and inspire.
 Discover how I transform complex datasets into clear, actionable insights using expert-level Power Query and DAX.
 From seamless data ingestion to polished report design, each project highlights my ability to deliver visually compelling, impactful solutions to real-world challenges.
 {:.lead}